Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Inference in NLSM

-We use the well known Adam optimizer \citep{KingmaBa:2014:AdamAMethodforStochasticOptimization} with a learning rate of $0.01$ to train the inference network.
+In all our experiments we use the well known Adam optimizer \cite{KingmaBa:2014:AdamAMethodforStochasticOptimization} with a learning rate of $0.01$ to train the inference network.
 A separate inference network is trained for all time steps (in other words, to make predictions for time $t$ we train the inference network with all the observations up to time $t-1$).
 Note that all networks have exactly the same number of parameters.
-When training, parameters of the neural network that is used to make predictions at time $t$ are initialized with the parameters of trained network for time $t - 1$.
+While training, the parameters of the neural network that is used to make predictions at time $t$ are initialized with the parameters of trained network for time $t - 1$.

-\textbf{A Note on Scalability:} For each batch/iteration, one needs edge probabilities and distance between embeddings across successive timesteps.
-These require $O(b^2 K T)$ and $O(b K T)$ operations, respectively ($b=$batch size).
-Note, however, that many operations can be parallelized to improve runtime.
-We use $b=\min(N, 256)$ and randomly sample $1000-3000$ batches in our experiments.
-Moreover, approaches that use MCMC are usually much slower than approaches that use variational inference \citep{BleiEtAl:2017:VariationalInferenceAReviewForStatisticians} and hence we believe that our approach is more scalable as compared to existing approaches.

-\section{EXPERIMENTS}

-In this section, we evaluate the performance of our model on several benchmark real world networks.
-In order to objectively compare the performance of DLAIM with other approaches we focus on the task of link forecasting (formally described in Section~\ref{section:link_prediction}).
-In these examples our approach outperforms other approaches suitable for this task.
-We also perform a qualitative case study to demonstrate the utility of learned node attribute vectors and interaction matrices.
-Table \ref{table:dataset_description} summarizes the datasets (also see Appendix \ref{appendix:dataset_description}).
+\section{Experiments}